Pride Festival of Central PA: History

-The first pride event in Central Pennsylvania took place in Linglestown, Pennsylvania in the late 1980's.
+The first pride event in Central Pennsylvania took place in Linglestown, Pennsylvania in the late 1980s.
 From there it was moved to Ski Roundtop and Harrisburg Area Community College before eventually finding a long term home in Riverfront Park in 1992, when it was also formed as a non-profit.

 The festival now features musical acts, drag queens, and attracts thousands of attendees.
 In 2018, it became the first Pride to ever take place on a US State Capitol when it was held at Soldier's Grove, Pennsylvania State Capitol.
 In 2020 and 2021, the Festival was cancelled due to concerns regarding the COVID-19 pandemic.

-Currently

-On July 30, 2022, it is anticipated that the Central PA Pride Festival will return.
-3 days of events will include:
+The Central PA Pride Festival returned in July 2022 with three days of events including:

-Voice United - a pre-Pride concert presented by The Central PA Womyn's Chorus, Harrisburg Gay Men's Chorus, and MCC of the Spirit Choir, on Friday night before Festival.
+Voice United, a pre-Pride concert presented by The Central PA Womyn's Chorus, the Harrisburg Gay Men's Chorus, and MCC of the Spirit Choir on Friday night before Festival.

-Pride Festival - held in Harrisburg on the last Saturday in July.
+Pride Festival is typically held in Harrisburg on the last Saturday in July.
 Entertainment includes bands, drag shows, Family Zone, vendors, and food.

-Spirits United - Sunday church services celebrating the LGBTQ+ community.
+Spirits United offers Sunday church services celebrating the LGBTQ+ community.